-On February 16th, Peter Jennings, the face of ABC News got to sit down with Microsoft chairman Bill Gates and talk about the future of the technology industry and what role Microsoft might have in it.
-Jennings didn’t hold back and asked Gates about several sore subjects for his company including the success of Firefox, Google and the iPod.
+On February 16th, 2005, Peter Jennings from ABC News got to sit down with Microsoft chairman Bill Gates and talk about the future of the technology industry and what role Microsoft might have in it.
+Jennings didn’t hold back and asked Gates about several sore subjects for his company, including the success of Firefox, Google and Apple‘s iPod.

 Here’s a portion of the transcript:

-JENNINGS: On the subject of music, I read somewhere that about 80 percent of Microsoft employees who have a music playing instrument or a music playing device use an iPod.
+JENNINGS: On the subject of music, I read somewhere that about 80% of Microsoft employees who have a music playing instrument or a music playing device use an iPod.

 GATES: Well, I doubt that’s the case.
 Certainly, the iPod’s a great success.

 JENNINGS: Do you have one?